denten-books/plain-text/3-format.md

 pressing the control key together with `D` would result in the deletion of the selected line.
 "Control characters do not have any printed characters normally associated with them," the manual explained [@angluin_reference_1968, 1-2].
-The writer could also enter the "command mode," in which the editor recognized nothing but machine instructions.
-By these means, the text and the layout instructions could occupy different "buffers" on the screen, which would then be combined together for printing operations [@angluin_reference_1968, 3-1].
+Writers could also enter the "command mode," in which the machine interpreter recognized nothing but machine instructions.
+By these means, the text and layout instructions could occupy different "buffers" on the screen, which would then be combined together for printing operations [@angluin_reference_1968, 3-1].

-Separate from the aims of text editors like EDIT and QED, a text formatter was meant to further arrange the text spatially.
+Separate from the aims of text editors like EDIT and QED, a text formatter was meant to arrange text spatially.
 To the small number of editing instructions, the formatter added instructions for typesetting: size, position, stroke width, transparency.
 The authors of IBM's FORMAT program, written in FORTRAN IV for OS/360 devices in 1968, explained that "all input to FORMAT is free-form," in that it contained "no positional constraints.[@berns_format_1968, 85; @berns_description_1969, 141]."
 The FORMAT system enabled further instructions for "layout control," which included `P` for "begin new paragraph," `T` for "tab," and `U` for "underline."
-The FORMAT language contained also more complex "command operands" like "CAPITALIZE AUTOMATICALLY," "JUSTIFY THE TEXT," and "REPEAT THE TITLE ON EVERY PAGE. [@berns_description_1969, 141-2]" FORMAT also had the capability of building an index, in effect listing all the unique words in any given document, along with a rudimentary facility for search, "locating text words, phrases, and strings in the input stream" [@berns_format_1968, 91;
+It also contained more complex "command operands" like "CAPITALIZE AUTOMATICALLY," "JUSTIFY THE TEXT," and "REPEAT THE TITLE ON EVERY PAGE. [@berns_description_1969, 141-2]" Finally, FORMAT had the capability of building an index, in effect listing all the unique words in any given document, along with a rudimentary facility for search, "locating text words, phrases, and strings in the input stream" [@berns_format_1968, 91;
 @berns_description_1969, 145].

 !["Portion of listing of input stream."
 The layout of paper citations in FORMAT [@berns_format_1968, 87].](images/format.png)

-In another formative paper in the history of contemporary textuality, Brian Kernighan and Joseph Ossanna described TROFF, a text processor written circa 1973 for the PDP-11 outputting to Graphic Systems Cat typesetter.
-In 1979, Kernighan reported modifying the original program to produce output for a greater variety of typesetters.
-Kernighan explained that "TROFF produces its output in a device-independent form" and that its output "must be processed by a drive for that device to produce printed output" [@kernighan_troff_1992].
+In another formative paper from the history of contemporary textuality, Brian Kernighan and Joseph Ossanna described TROFF, a text processor written around 1973 for the PDP-11 outputting to Graphic Systems Cat typesetter.
+In 1979, Kernighan modified the original program to produce output for a greater variety of typesetters.
+He explained that "TROFF produces its output in a device-independent form" and that its output "must be processed by a drive for that device to produce printed output" [@kernighan_troff_1992].
 The program made no ontological claims on the textual artifact.
-Rather, it embodies the idea of text independent of its medium and "free of form" for practical reasons.
+Rather, it embodied the idea of text independent of its medium and "free of form."
 The digital writer operates with text in one location, without knowing its output in another.
 The screen, machine memory, and the page, hold inscription in different formats, which do not physically correspond to one another.
-For this reason, the program's designers must differentiate between the content of the document and its spatio-temporal characteristics; some elements are to be represented in the final version, while others control the structure of representation, and are ultimately omitted from view.
+For this reason, the program's designers were forced to differentiate between the document's content and its spatio-temporal characteristics.
+Some elements were to be represented in the final version, while others controlled the representational structure, and were ultimately omitted from view.

 More than a decade later, reflecting on the proliferation of text editors, a group of computer scientists from the University of Washington advanced the